• Skip to primary navigation

 small air plants in little containers

-I sometimes just put them in some of the print frames I have.
+I sometimes just put my airplants on some of the print frames I have.
 Like on the coffee print that I keep right at my coffee and beverage station.
 I like the big gnarly looking ones for that purpose.

 air plants on coffee print

-They look like little squids or a baby octopus to me.
+They look like little squids or baby octopuses to me.
 I love them!

 Sometimes I just put them on things.
 Especially in the winter - I want to see things that are green and growing!

-Well, I just follow the directions I received!
+One of the main reasons plants die is from too much water.
 The main issue with air plants is that people leave them in water for too long.
-The directions say to leave them in water for about 30 seconds.
-Basically, I just put them in the water and swish them around until they are really wet.
-Then I put them on a tea towel until they are not wet.
+Yes, they do need to get a quick soak.
+Once a week I put them in the water and swish them around until they are really wet.
+Then I put them on a tea towel until they are no longer dripping wet.
 At that point, the air plants get displayed around my house again.

 chocolate banana muffins